Mohamed-sherif24/AI-Project-AMA954-team/README.md

 > **pip install ortools**

 You can download the Project as a zip file from [here](https://drive.google.com/file/d/1ftM2wBkzNhB_J_DgNx2YRewHsO8oqOhN/view?usp=share_link).
 Inside this file, there are two additional files that we tried to link.
 We tried a lot, but unfortunately, we couldn't.
+Click [here](https://colab.research.google.com/drive/1qDc47kR9WHGLxwleZwQpIxVkQ_F1YU76?usp=sharing) to view the code with an explanation.

 ## supervised by: